-The second approach uses the output of Brill's part-of-speech (POS) tagger [3] as the basis for its features.
+The second approach uses the output of Brill's part-of-speech (POS) tagger [2] as the basis for its features.
 It was anticipated that the POS statistics would reflect the style of the language sufficiently for our learning algorithm to distinguish between different genre classes.
 A document is represented as a vector of 36 POS features, one for each POS tag, expressed as a percentage of the total number of words for the document.
+The POS features are listed in table 3.